Elphel/obj2rgbd/README.md

 ```
 pip install openexr
 ```
-If it fails this [link](https://stackoverflow.com/questions/45601949/install-openexr-in-python-doesnt-work) helped.
+When it failed to install this [link](https://stackoverflow.com/questions/45601949/install-openexr-in-python-doesnt-work) helped.

 # Details